Basics | Plugins | Howtos | Applications

 - voucher item¶

-An individual row or movement within a ledger voucher.
+An individual row or movement within a numbered voucher.

 Voucher types¶